About Vista Cañas Nature & Book Retreat

 I’m a lifelong Californian—raised in the north and educated in the south.
-During my 33 year hiatus in San Diego, I married, raised two kids, found myself while wandering the world, divorced, fled the burbs, incorporated, and committed to hitting my twilight years without regrets and lots of fascinating stories.
+During my 33 year hiatus in San Diego, I married, raised two kids, found myself while wandering the world, divorced, fled the burbs, incorporated, and committed to hitting my twilight years without regrets and with no shortage of fascinating stories.

-I look forward to the day when you can join me at my little book and nature retreat!
+I look forward to the day when you can join me at my little nature and book retreat!